khalikabd/Tugas-Portfolio-Tailwind-Css/README.md

 Payment Monitoring is an application to help bank customers doing a payment request without going to the agent place.

-This project was Created with [Create React App](https://github.com/facebook/create-react-app).
+This project was Created with [Create TailwindCSS](https://github.com/facebook/tailwind).

-This project currently under development so if u wanna merge branch, please **MERGE IT TO DEVELOP BRANCH FIRST**.

-**Note: You need to create a new branch following your feature before merge, and do not merge before your feature is done.**

 [Live Demo](http://khalikabd.github.io/Tugas-Portfolio-Tailwind-Css/)